webdriverio/webdriverio/website/docs/Debugging.md

 In many cases, you can use [`browser.debug()`](/docs/api/browser/debug) to pause your test and inspect the browser.

 Your command line interface will also switch into REPL mode.
 This mode allows you to fiddle around with commands and elements on the page.
-In REPL mode, you can access the `browser` object&mdash;or `$` and `$$` functions&mdash;just like you can in your tests.
+In REPL mode, you can access the `browser` object&mdash;or `$` and `$$` functions&mdash;like you can in your tests.

 When using `browser.debug()`, you will likely need to increase the timeout of the test runner to prevent the test runner from failing the test for taking to long.
 For example: